Planning Your Electric Fleet

 Missing cable protection at EV bus depot

-When planning your yard layout, you should anticipate how ground operators can manage the EV charging operation.
+When planning your yard layout, it’s important to align your charging station plans with how ground operators manage EV fleet depot charging operations.
 In many cases staff have a window of 4 to 8 hours to charge all vehicles.
 Any delay, interruption, or mistake leads to delays the following morning.
 Possible ways to assist the group ops team are intelligent monitoring alerts (e.g. “vehicle fully charged” notifications), central monitoring dashboard (e.g. large screen showing the status of plugs), and training.

-It’s easy to underestimate the training side of things and fleets might be tempted to save money in this area.
+It’s easy to underestimate the training side of things when developing charging station plans for fleet EV infrastructure, and fleets might be tempted to save money in this area.
 While training might be expensive, it means your employees understand the systems more fully and carry out their duties safely and efficiently.
 If a site manager ignores or doesn't understand certain information, it can cause catastrophic outcomes such as long site downtime, angry customers, or even business failure.
 To save costs, you could designate an in-house trainer and task them with providing monthly training sessions to update your global operations team.
 This holds the team more accountable, as well as making sure you deliver high quality to your stakeholders.

 Outline